emkey1/AOK-Filesystem-Tools/Docs/hostname-shortcut.md

 - Point it to the shortcut syncing hostname defined above

 ## Using this shortcut info

+Make sure the sync file is accessible inside iSH, you probably will need to mount that resource using something like `mount -t ios . /mnt/point`

 Install a custom hostname, that uses the shortcut info, here is mine [hostname using shortcut](https://raw.githubusercontent.com/jaclu/AOK-Filesystem-Tools/main/common_AOK/usr_local_bin/hostname)